mcfitzgerald/ontology-project/SYSTEM_ARCHITECTURE.md

 ## Test Cases: Proven Manufacturing Examples

+The system now uses a simplified testing approach focused on real-world scenarios rather than rigid evaluation trajectories.
+Test files are located in `adk_agents/tests/` with unit, integration, and simple evaluation tests.

 The following real-world examples demonstrate the system's capabilities and serve as test cases:

 ### Test Case 1: Hidden Capacity Analysis